-FIRST AID PROGRAMS
+Section 8 FIRST AID PROGRAMS

-In Prince Edward Island, the Society's Standard and Emergency First Aid certifications are recognized by the Workers Compensation Board of PEI for workplace first aid training requirements.
+In Prince Edward Island, the Society's Intermediate First Aid certification is recognized under the Occupational Health and Safety Act for Intermediate first aid training requirements.

-No water required: use Lifesaving Society first aid awards to train your non-aquatic staff - playground, camp, maintenance - as well as the general public.
+No water required: use Lifesaving Society first aid awards to train your nonaquatic staff - playground, camp, maintenance - as well as the general public.

-First Aid awards may be offered as stand-alone courses or combined with other lifesaving courses: e.g., Emergency First Aid with Bronze Medallion or Bronze Cross, Standard First Aid with Bronze Cross.
+First Aid awards may be offered as stand-alone courses or combined with other lifesaving courses: e.g., Basic First Aid with Bronze Medallion or Bronze Cross, Intermediate First Aid with Bronze Cross.
 Combining first aid and lifesaving awards allows candidates to earn both certifications at the same time.
 Suggested course combinations and time required to teach content items are:

-First aid awards combined with lifesaving awards Total instructional time Emergency First Aid + Bronze Medallion 20 hr.
-Emergency First Aid + Bronze Cross 25 hr.
-Standard First Aid + Bronze Cross 30 hr.
-Standard First Aid + National Lifeguard 48 hr.
+First Aid awards combined with other awards Total instructional time Basic First Aid + Bronze Medallion 20 hours Basic First Aid + Bronze Cross 25 hours Intermediate First Aid + Bronze Cross 30 hours Intermediate First Aid + National Lifeguard 48 hours

-□ Emergency First Aid (8 hr.): Includes CPR-B certification.

-Emergency First Aid provides a general knowledge of first aid principles and the emergency treatment of injuries including: victim assessment, CPR, choking, and what to do for external bleeding, heart attack, stroke, wounds and burns.
+Basic First Aid (8 hours):Includes CPR-C certification.
+Basic First Aid provides a general knowledge of first aid principles and the emergency treatment of injuries including: victim assessment, CPR, choking, and what to do for external bleeding, heart attack, stroke, wounds and burns.